History, Mission & Vision

 Main CJCC Council

 The CJCC Council is a policy-making council which meets on a monthly basis to consider and make recommendations based upon the work of the Council’s committees and workgroups.
 The CJCC is the recognized forum in Winona County for justice system review, analysis, policy development and reform.
 The Council meets monthly, holds strategic planning sessions and accomplishes its work through five standing committees and their associated workgroups (open to anyone).
-See our CJCC Brochure for more information.
-Our bylaws can be seen here: Signed CJCC Bylaws.
+Click CJCC Brochure 2023 for a brochure on the CJCC.
+Click 2021 Signed CJCC Bylaws for the CJCC Bylaws.

 CJCC Committees